shubhamvadhera/restaurant-classification-reviews/README.md

 French
 Indian
 ```

-    * These all labels are related to restaurants
+All these labels are related to restaurants.

   4. Next, we will only keep the data that is related to restaurants and only the reviews related to those restaurants
     * labels/relevant_business_ids_and_categories.py
       * Input: yelp_academic_dataset_business.json